TorbenJakobsen/run_sap_as_a_container/README.rst

 with needed packages (``curl`` and ``docker``).

 .. note::
-  The SAP image is Intel based community supprted.
+  The SAP image is Intel based and community supported.
   If you are using a M-series Apple processor you must use an emulator:
   `M-series Apple Chip MacBooks and Abap Platform Trial containers using Docker and Podman <https://community.sap.com/t5/technology-blog-posts-by-members/m-series-apple-chip-macbooks-and-abap-platform-trial-containers-using/ba-p/13593215>`__.